 Moots helped me get over my stage fear and develop confidence as a speaker.
 They are also helpful in developing research and argumentative skills which are skills useful in a legal career.

 Publications in journals helped me learn good legal writing and developing arguments in writing.

 Having said that, I believe that both moots/publications/ other extra-curricular activities are just ‘kick-starts’ and becoming a good Advocate is only possible by developing an attitude of constant learning and re-learning.

-You were also a Research Assistant at Centre of Law and Policy Research and Azim Premji University (Law, Governance and Development Initiative).
-How was the experience?
-What is the process for applying for a research assistantship at these places?
+How was the experience of being a Research Assistant at Centre of Law and Policy Research and Azim Premji University (Law, Governance and Development Initiative)?

 My Research Assistantships at both CLPR and AzimPremji University were an attempt to explore if I could develop an aptitude for law and public policy research.
 They are both great places to intern/work at if one is seriously considering a career in law and public policy analysis/research.
 The details for applying for internships/research assistantships are available on the respective websites of the organizations: http://clpr.org.in and http://azimpremjiuniversity.edu.in/lgdi